Fentanyl Detox

 Why Do You Need to Detox From Fentanyl?

-Powerful synthetic opioids like fentanyl are incredibly difficult to quit, even if the addict wants to stop using fentanyl.
-Detoxing from fentanyl is necessary because withdrawal symptoms can be life-threatening if untreated, and relapse is common when the user cannot withstand withdrawal.
+Powerful synthetic opioids like fentanyl are incredibly difficult to quit, even if the addicted individual wants to stop fentanyl drug use.

 According to the National Institute on Drug Abuse (NIDA), fentanyl is up to 100 times more potent than morphine and 50 times more powerful than heroin.